 Interest Rate Risk

-If the company that issues a bond experiences financial difficulty or fails, bondholders may not be paid the promised interest or the full amount of their principal.
+If the company that issues a bond experiences financial difficulty or fails, bondholders may not be paid the agreed upon interest, or: owed interest, interest under obligation or the full amount of their principal.
 This is referred to as credit risk.
 To help investors understand the extent of credit risk associated with different bonds, third-party organizations such as Moody's Investors Services evaluate and rate bonds.
 The higher the rating, the higher the quality of the bond.
-In exchange for greater safety though, higher quality bonds have less return potential.
+In exchange for greater "safety" though, higher quality bonds have less return potential.
 Likewise, lower quality bonds generally pay a higher interest rate to compensate investors for greater credit risk.

 Some investors choose investments with fixed or guaranteed interest rates, such as bonds or certificates of deposit, because they desire security of principal.
 But inflation poses a risk to these investors, because there is a chance that the fixed rate may not keep pace with the rising cost of goods and services over time.

 There are a variety of risks involved with international investing.
 Foreign markets may be less mature and less regulated than US financial markets; the issuer of an international security may be subject to greater political or economic uncertainty, and foreign securities can gain or lose value when converted from one currency to another.
 However, international investing gives investors the opportunity to participate in a broader range of companies and economies.
 In many cases, these companies may offer greater potential than US-only investments.
 Also, a fund that is invested in several different countries can reduce risk through greater diversification.